 III.
-By the virtue of the church being the ground and pillar of the church, the church defines itself.
+By the virtue of the church being the ground and pillar of the truth, the church defines itself.
 If the church has presented itself as universal and invisible, then it cannot be a local, visible assembly.
 This would be a contradiction of terms.
 But nowhere does the church present itself with this nature or distinction of universality.
 It is through the efforts of men attempting to prove what they believe, what they are convinced must be true, that this universal definition is asserted to be the teaching of the church.
 They have it that the unreal local church defines itself in scripture as really being a universal church.
 The apostolic church in the New Testament is consistent in representing itself as local visible, and it gives no evidence of any dichotomy of the nature of the church.

 Summary of The House of God

 To properly understand the whole truth of God in this covenanted era, one must have a proper understanding of the church.
 The church is the basis (ground) of the truth.
 Neither of the two ordinances of the church can be correctly understood or practiced apart from the church context.
 To not understand the church is to fail to understand the principle of the practice and doctrine of church discipline.
 Failure of knowing the church is a failure of knowing the Bride of Christ.
 Only by understanding the church can its membership be determined, and thus it can be known who are the royal priesthood of I Peter.
 Point is, if the foundation of the truth is wrong all else built upon it is faulty, imperfect, and perilous.